Full and free-flowing conversations should sit at the centre of our relationships at work. Effective leaders help to make them happen.

 Galanterie (gallantry): being curious about others' ideas.

 As we’ve already seen, conversations are about being curious.
-Brian Grazer, the producer of A Brilliant Mind and Apollo 13, credits much of his professional success to meaningful conversations.
+Film producer, Brian Grazer, credits much of his professional success to meaningful conversations.
 When he was a junior law clerk for Warner Brothers, one of his main jobs was delivering documents.
 He decided to use this as an opportunity to talk with some of the most powerful people in Hollywood, telling their assistants that he had to hand over these documents in person.

-That was the start of what Grazer now calls “curiosity conversations”, where he asks people across industries to meet him for an hour.
+That was the start of what Grazer now calls “curiosity conversations”.
+Once he was up and running, his only rule was that the people he spoke with had to be from outside his own world of films and television.
 In his book, Face to Face, the art of human connection, Grazer wrote that, when meeting people, “I have no other motive than to learn something from them that will broaden my mind and alter my understanding of the world”.
+The point for Grazer is simply to follow his curiosity, to learn something.

 Grazer-style curiosity conversations also have much to recommend them.
 Consciously setting up conversation with interesting people – from within and outside our organisations – is a sure-fire way to spark ideas.